Flutterwave/Node-v3/documentation/billPayments.md

 ##  Get amount to be paid for a product

-This describes  how to get amount to be paid for a product
+This section describes how to get the amount to be paid for a product.

 ```javascript